creative-connections/Bodylight-docs/reference/usersguide/chartjs.md

 ```
 * `fromid` - reference to component sending fmu data, usually id of `bdl-fmi` component
 * `labels` - comma separated labels of dataset
-* `refindex` - index in reference value array within fmu data sent by `bdl-fmi` component
+* `refindex` - index in reference value array within fmu data sent by `bdl-fmi` component, if more  indexes, use refvalues or separate indices by comma
-* `refvalues` - number of values to be red from the refindex
+* `refvalues` - number of values to be red from the refindex, if they are after each other, if not then use comma separated values in refindex
 * `type` - type of chart; available from chartjs library, default `doughnut`, possible values `line`, `bar`, `radar`,`doughnut`, `pie`, `polarArea`
 * `initialdata=''` - comma separated values of initial data (for more datasets use semicolon `;` - not used in basic charts)
 * `width=300`  - width of chart canvas in px